ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

    - Validation: Check the MockClaudeClient class for the presence of this method and implement it if missing.
    - Status: To be implemented and tested.

-2. Method Renaming Without Updating All References (High Likelihood)
+2. Method Renaming Without Updating All References (Medium Likelihood)
    - The method may have been renamed without updating all calls to it.
    - Validation: Search for similar method names or functionality and update references if found.
-   - Status: To be investigated.
+   - Status: To be investigated if Hypothesis 1 doesn't resolve the issue.

-3. Incorrect Method Call (Medium Likelihood)
+3. Incorrect Method Call (Low Likelihood)
    - The `_ensure_shakespearean_prefix` method might be called in the wrong place or context.
    - Validation: Review the call stack and ensure the method is being called appropriately.
    - Status: To be investigated if Hypotheses 1 and 2 don't resolve the issue.